justinlovinger/optimal-py/README.md

 		return x1, x2

 	# ackley is our fitness function
-	# This is how a user defines to goal of their problem
+	# This is how a user defines the goal of their problem
 	def ackley_fitness(solution):
 		x1, x2 = solution